What is a balloon payment?

 Car dealers also earn a commission from 'add-ons', such as extended warranties and alarm systems.

-Be sure you understand exactly what your finance agreement covers and do not sign anything until you understand what’s included.
+Be sure you understand exactly what the extended warranty covers and do not sign anything until you understand what’s included.

 Extended warranties tend to be expensive and there are laws to protect consumers from being pressured into purchasing them.